Note: I do not pound my sauerkraut!

 - Elimination of oxygen.

-Washing.
+Rinsing and remove outer leaves.
 Cabbage is in a direct contact with soil which is loaded with all types of microorganisms.
+Don’t use soap and leave a residue.

 Most microorganisms are present on outside green leaves which are usually discarded.
 One gram of fresh cabbage may contain 250,000 bacteria and this number may grow to 1,000,000 during storage.
 So, the first step is to wash the cabbage well as this action removes plenty of microorganisms.
 If ingredients such as apples or carrots will be added, thy must be thoroughly washed as well.